ByteSumoLtd/pytorch-esn/README.md

 - ability to manually set a seed in the commandline tool, for reproducible results
 - some hacky helpers to reinstall the modules when in active development
 - inclusion of torchesn/optim and an optimise module that configures DEAP to search for good ESN hyperparamets.
 Opinionated but with good defaults.
-- inclusion of fn_autotune commandline tool, that automates discovery of good hyper-parameters for your problem, automating the whole ESN training process
+- inclusion of fn_autotune commandline tool, that automates discovery of good hyper-parameters for your problem, automating the whole ESN training process.
+The specific cmdline too to call is parameterised.
 - inclusion of multiprocessing as a parallisation mechanism to accelerate genetic search for good models on a single GPU, and parameters to simply set worker number
+- inclusion of a number_islands parameter, to automate deploying multidemic solutions in Deap using ring emmigration, to explore preventing premature convergence.
+Of note - the multi island solution includes corrected coded improving common examples found online, to also leverage parallelizing fitness evaluations to speed up the search
+- inclusion of fn_cotrend commandline, a more dynamic timeseries ESN function supporting multiple input timeseries features, to predict single outputs.

 to do:
 - include a python notebook for a worked example, illustrating the cost / benefits of genetic search
+- extend fn_cotrend to become a general solution for mulitvariate ESN pipelines

 Examples:
 a) in the examples directory, test executing the mackey-glass example, using some parameters: